INTERVIEW

 Share

-With the landscape of Medical education constantly evolving, navigating through Med School application process can seem daunting.
+With the landscape of medical education constantly evolving, navigating through the med school application process can seem daunting.
 From understanding the intricacies of GEMSAS to mastering the GAMSAT and optimising your GPA, each component plays a crucial role in the success of your application.

 What Is GEMSAS?